Some information on the BMW FZV Antenna Amplifier

 Thanks Jez for your story.

-Connector X1143 pin 3 sends the demodulated baseband signal from the key fob to the GM5 module.
+Connector X1143 pin 3 sends the demodulated baseband signal from the key fob to the GM5 module, pin 1 is +12 from Fuse #49 (red/violet wire).

-Connector X424 supplies the FZV antenna amp with +12V from Fuse #7
+Connector X424 supplies the AM/FM portion of the FZV antenna amp with +12V from Fuse #7

 Connector X01021 Connects to the radio head unit for AM/FM reception